Nigerians groan as national grid collapses for the 5th time in 2022

 Two months after Nigeria’s national grid collapsed three times in less than 25 days, the country’s electricity powerhouse again crashed on Sunday, leaving many people to groan in darkness.

-Pulse gathered that the national grid collapsed on Sunday, June 12, 2022, for the fifth time this year (2022), a development that resulted in a nationwide power outage.
+This writer gathered that the national grid collapsed Sunday, June 12, 2022, for the fifth time this year (2022), a development that resulted in a nationwide power outage.

 Confirming the incident, the management of Jos Electricity Distribution Plc (JED), via its Facebook page, notified its customers about the electricity interruption that was the consequence of the power outage.